natalialanes/pokedex/README.md

 This project consists in a [React](https://github.com/facebook/create-react-app) application to see and buy Pokémons inside a Pokedex.

+You can access the application at https://pokedex-store.herokuapp.com/home/water

 ## About

-This project was built using POKÉAPI, you can read more about it in [here](https://pokeapi.co/)
+This project was built based on POKÉAPI data, you can read more about it in [here](https://pokeapi.co/)

 ## Setup